Commander Adept Nemo

 Commander Adept Nemo in a nutshell

-Nemo is a spell-slinger who hangs way back and slings his spells through his warjacks - or just gives them a lot of Focus to play with.
-He also protects everyone via Deceleration and has a hitting power boost.
-His control range is above average, but with the help of Overpower he surpasses even that of The Harbinger of Menoth.
+Nemo is a caster who likes to stay way back and deal his business through his warjacks - either arcing spells forth or just gives them a lot of Focus to play with.
+He also protects everyone via Deceleration and with his extensive CTRL zone this can be quite a big area.

-His stats used to define the victim statline (aka Old Man statline), and it still did not change much.
-Although his gun, Ball Lightning, can be surprisingly destructive against enemies, if you have to use it then things gone pretty bad (or really-really good).
+His stats define the victim (aka Old Man) statline, and although his gun, Ball Lightning, can be surprisingly destructive against enemies, if you have to use it then things gone really bad (or really good).

-- Chain Lightning: though toned down a bit, it is still his favoured weapon for frying light / medium infantries and elusive / stealthy targets.
+- Chain Lightning: His favoured weapon for frying light / medium infantries and elusive / stealthy targets.
 Keep a Firefly nearby to increase the damage.

 - Deceleration: with his expandable CTRL area, you'll possibly want to cast this every turn.
-Add Arcane Shield on your beatstick units for +5 ARM.
+Add Arcane Shield on your beatstick units for +5 ARM against ranged assailants.

-- Lightning Shroud: cast it on a fast, Supercharged jack to melt infantry.
-Or, put it on a Defender to make a Stormclad out of it.
+- Lightning Shroud: With Supercharged it makes truly a beast from any jack of yours.
+Put it on a Defender to make a Stormclad out of it.
 Or, put it on a Stormclad, to make a Colossal out of it - you see the pattern.
 Even the otherwise pillow-fisted Cyclone can dish out some damage with the STR bonus.